IowaDave/ESP8266_Random_Numbers/README.md

 Note that the address might be different for different Expressif products.
 The ESP32's register could be located at 0x3FF75144, for example.
 It's probably best to use a predefined macro or a function call for the purpose.

-A contributor to the Arduino forums, named "cossoft", identified that the Arduino compiler recognizes a macro (for 8266 devices) to do the same thing. [(2)](https://forum.arduino.cc/index.php?topic=592849.0) The macro is named "RANDOM_REG32" and it works like this:
+A contributor to the Arduino forums, named "cossoft", identified that the Arduino compiler recognizes a macro (for 8266 devices, at least) to do the same thing. [(2)](https://forum.arduino.cc/index.php?topic=592849.0) The macro is named "RANDOM_REG32" and it works like this:

 ```
 uint32_t hwrand = RANDOM_REG32;